-NURS 2133 2 credits (1.5 lecture, .5 lab) Holistic Nursing Care III: Maternal Child

-Holistic Nursing Care III: Maternal Child provides a family centered approach to the care of the childbearing women, newborns, and children.
-Students will learn nursing care for normal and high-risk pregnancy, common pediatric and obstetrical disorders, and assessment of pediatric growth and development.
+NURS 2133 2 credits (1.5 lecture, .5 lab) Holistic Nursing Care III: Maternal Child nursing care for normal and high-risk pregnancy, common pediatric and obstetrical disorders, and assessment of pediatric growth and development.
 Cultural considerations for nursing care will be incorporated throughout the course with a focus on the health needs of the indigenous and rural communities.